-The Banking Committee on Banking Supervision (BCBS) has introduced a number of fundamental reforms to the international regulatory framework to strengthen the regulation, supervision and risk management of the banking sector.
+The Banking Committee on Banking Supervision (BCBS) introduced a number of fundamental reforms to the international regulatory framework to strengthen the regulation, supervision and risk management of the banking sector.
 The reforms known as “Basel III” introduce more onerous capital requirements for credit institutions and amend the existing standards of Basel I and II.

 The broad outline of the Basel III framework was agreed in 2009 by the Basel Committee's oversight body and was further developed throughout the course of 2010.
 In December 2010 the Basel Committee issued two publications containing a near final version of its new rules and followed in January 2011 with the final elements of reform to the redefinition of regulatory capital.
 The three publications, collectively known as Basel III, change significantly the capital, liquidity and leverage rules for international banks.